-Year-end slapstick hits the Germans' funnybone like nothing else.
+Year-end slapstick tickles the Germans' fancy like nothing else.

 Expats and migrants are often adept at picking up the local lingo and many have no great difficulty adapting to new climes and cultures.
 Yet when it comes to customs and conventions, the nitty gritty of daily life, they can still come a cropper.
 I arrived in Germany able to speak the language fluently.
 But it took ages to realise that a tersely uttered 'danke' really means 'nein danke'.
 And that a long-drawn out 'neeein' actually translates as 'ja'.

-Only a week into Advent and we get a bit of a fright.
+Only a week into Advent and we get a terrible fright.
 Darkness is falling when a sudden thud at the front door makes us almost jump out of our skins.
 Peering out through the window we spot the shape of a ginormous figure plodding up our garden path.

 Dating back over 1000 years, Krampus’ sole role is to flag up naughty kids to Santa, before dragging them off to the underworld.
-Well, that’s the parents’ version, at least.
+That's what parents tell their kids, at least.
 Unofficially, he’s just an uncouth guardian angel, scary enough to put the wind up you.
 Like some Simon-Cowell-type ‘X-Factor’ judge.
-German readers - just think Dieter Bohlen.
+German readers - just think big mouths from Modern Talking.